z0nd3rl1ng/middleman/README.md

          install ettercap and python3

-         set INTERFACE and PLUGIN inside the scripts menu section before use
+         set INTERFACE and PLUGIN inside the scripts menu-section before use

          sudo python3 middleman.py